ltp/ucs-game-of-life/README.md

 What
 ----

-This hacky little script implements
+This dinky little script implements
-[Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using the locator LED's of blades in a
+[Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using the locator LEDs of blades in a
 [Cisco UCS cluster](http://en.wikipedia.org/wiki/Cisco_Unified_Computing_System).

 Why